 My family, even though we homeschool, were denied an open enrollment request for our oldest daughter.
 We live in Pleasant Hill.
 She took 5th-grade band at Pleasant Hill Elementary which is within walking distance from our house.
 We tried to open enroll her in the SE Polk school district so she could go to Four Mile Elementary School for 6th-grade band instead of Hoyt Middle School in Des Moines.
 We wanted to do this for several reasons.
 For starters, Four Mile Elementary is a lot closer to our home.
 Secondly, neither my wife or I like the concept of Middle School; we believe 6th grade should be in elementary school or a pre-Middle School with 4th and 5th graders.
 It is a concept that primarily came about due to a lack of building space, not because it made sense for kids.
 Also, at the time, I worked with juvenile offenders and saw way too many kids from Hoyt in the system.

 We applied, and she was denied – twice.
 She stopped taking band.
-After the Supreme Court decision when we considered open enrollment for our other children, we came that the school had no business knowing how much money we made along with additional information that the intrusive form requested.
+After the Supreme Court decision when we considered open enrollment for our other children, we decided that the school had no business knowing how much money we made along with additional information that the intrusive form requested.

 Open enrollment gives parents some control over where their student attends school.
 This enables families who may not be able to afford tuition at a private school or the potential loss of income when one parent leaves work to homeschool to have some options.